snowch-notes/data-architecture/README.md

  - How is the business success of the model measured?
 E.g. profit generated
  - Is the problem domain perceptual and requiring deep learning?
 E.g. working with audio, image, video
  - What is the type of problem?
 E.g. regression, classification, collaborative filtering, ...
+ - Is the prediction task batch or near real-time?
+ - Now ask the ingest questions for each batch/stream of data for prediction.

 ## Retrieval